wee-zard/eu-lucas-project/README.md

 ```

 After we provided the **passphrase** as well to the SSH keys, now we have a public and private key pairs what we could use to SSH into the VM through the jenkins and upload the files.

+#### 3.5.2.
+Upload private to jenkins as credential
+1. Click on the "gear button" on the top right corner of the Jenkins web application.
+Under **Security**, select the **Credentials** sub menu option, or enter the following url: http://localhost:8080/manage/credentials/
+2. Under the **Stores scoped to Jenkins** table, click on the **System** user (Click on his name)
+3. Under the **System**'s available credentials, clink on the **Global credentials (unrestricted)**
+4. Now on the top right side of the window, click on the "+ Add Credentials" button
+5. Under the **New credentials** form, we need to create the following credentials for the Jenkins jobs:
+   - Domain:
+     - Kind: `SSH Username with private key`
+     - Scope: `Global`
+     - Username: `deploy`
+     - Private Key: Upload the **.keys/jenkins_deploy_key** file here
+     - Secret: Domain name of the application without the "https://www." prefix!
+     - ID: `jenkins-deploy-key`

 ---